Skip to content

 1. Probabilistic sampler (probabilisticsamplerprocessor)

-2. Tail-based sampler (tailsamplingprocessor)
+2. Tail sampler (tailsamplingprocessor)

 Probabilistic Sampler Processor

-1. sampling.priority defined by OpenTracing semantic conventions
+1. sampling.priority semantic conventions defined by OpenTracing

 2. TraceId hash